Nianthony/cs294-137-hw3-ar-niantong/README.md

             gameobjectDict[trackedImage.referenceImage.name].transform.position = trackedImage.transform.position;
             gameobjectDict[trackedImage.referenceImage.name].transform.rotation = trackedImage.transform.rotation;

-            //Add the Below if else code  block for newer versions of ARFoundation if(prevTrackingState == TrackingState.Tracking && trackedImage.trackingState!= prevTrackingState)
+            //Add the Below if else code  block For newer versions of ARFoundation if(prevTrackingState == TrackingState.Tracking && trackedImage.trackingState!= prevTrackingState)
             {
                 //We lost and then regained tracking so we add cube again